Robust Computation Tree Logic: Conclusion

 \section{Conclusion}

 Inspired by robust LTL, we first developed robust extensions of the logics CTL and CTL*, named rCTL and rCTL*, respectively.
 Second, we showed that rCTL is more expressive than CTL, while rCTL* is as expressive as CTL*.
-Third, we showed that the rCTL and rCTL* model checking problem lie in $\mathrm{PTIME}$ and $\mathrm{PSPACE}$, respectively, as do the CTL and CTL* model checking problem.
+Third, we showed that the rCTL and rCTL* model checking problem are in $\mathrm{PTIME}$ and $\mathrm{PSPACE}$-complete, respectively, as are the CTL and CTL* model checking problem.
+Similarly, we proved that rCTL satisfiability and synthesis are $\mathrm{EXPTIME}$-complete (as are the corresponding problems for CTL) and that rCTL* satisfiability and synthesis are $\mathrm{2EXPTIME}$-complete (as are the corresponding problems for CTL*).
+So, robustness for branching-time logics does truly come for free.

 Tabuada and Neider~\cite{TabuadaN16} described \textit{quality} as the dual of robustness.
 To illustrate this point, consider the CTL formula $\Diamond \Phi \Rightarrow \Diamond \Psi$.
 According to the motto ``more is better'' we would prefer the system to guarantee the stronger property $\Box\Diamond \Psi$ whenever the environment satisfies the stronger property $\Box\Diamond \Psi$.
 And similarly, $\Diamond\Box \Phi$ should lead to $\Diamond\Box \Psi$ and $\Box \Phi$ should lead to $\Box \Psi$.
 Then, a natural question that arises for further research is whether there is an extension of CTL (and CTL*) that can be used to reason about both robustness and quality.